 The metro in Lisbon has four lines that connect different parts of the city, and the city has an efficient bus network.
 With a reloadable "zapping" card, a one-way metro ride costs €1.34 and a bus ticket costs €2.

-If you plan to use public transportation regularly, it's worth buying a monthly pass that allows you to take unlimited metro, bus, tram, train, and ferry rides.
+If you plan to use public transportation in Lisbon regularly, it's worth buying a monthly pass that allows you to take unlimited metro, bus, tram, train, and ferry rides.

 Taxis are relatively expensive in Portugal's capital.
 That's why many people prefer to use ride-hailing services like Bolt or Uber.
 Renting a car is also an option.